richmahn/en_tn/sng/01/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### "I am dark" #####
-In the ancient Near East, many people were more attracted to light skinned people.
-This is because light skinned people were typically rich and did not need to work outside in the sun.
+In the ancient Near East, rich people usually had lighter skin because they did not need to work outside in the sun.
+This young woman had to work out in the sun, and her skin became darker than it was when she was younger.

 ## Links: ##